-A tireless campaigner against the faking of the Russian Avant Garde, James has delivered lectures in museums and institutions both nationally and internationally.
+A tireless campaigner against the faking of the Soviet Avant Garde, James has delivered lectures in museums and institutions both nationally and internationally.
 These include, Cambridge University, Sotheby’s Institute of Art, Tretyakov Gallery, Moscow, Museum of Russian Impressionism, Moscow, Arkansas Art Center, USA, New York University, USA & Authentication in Art conference, the Hague, Netherlands.

-James has written extensively on Russian Art, has published sixteen exhibition catalogues and has frequently donated to museum exhibitions.
+James has written extensively on Soviet Art, has published sixteen exhibition catalogues and has frequently donated to museum exhibitions.
 He further appeared on Channel Four’s programme ‘Oligart’ and the BBC’s ‘Fake or Fortune’.
 In February 2020 James won a landmark court case in Milan, Italy.
 Sued by organisers for having described an exhibition of 67 dubious paintings in Mantua as ‘an absolute disgrace’, James was utterly exonerated with the judge describing his comments as being based on, ‘proven recognised competence and experience.’

 As the world adjusts to the new now, we are also exploring a range of new formats.
 Yesterday James gave his first lecture via Zoom to The Arts Society members in Dumfries and Galloway, the experience that was thoroughly enjoyed by both the audience and the speaker.